zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

-When fixing parsing bugs in Perl 6, it's useful to reduce the program to the minimum that still reproduces the bug and then use the `--target=parse` command line argument, to get the output of the parse tree.
+When fixing parsing bugs in Perl 6, it's useful to reduce the program to the minimum that still reproduces the bug and then use the `--target=parse` command line argument, to get the output of the parse tree, finding which tokens are being matched.

 Then, follow those tokens in [`src/Perl6/Grammar.nqp`](https://github.com/rakudo/rakudo/blob/04af57c3b3d32353e36614de53396d2b4a08b7be/src/Perl6/Grammar.nqp), which also inherits from [NQP's `src/HLL/Grammar.nqp`](https://github.com/perl6/nqp/blob/4fd4b48afb45c8b25ccf7cfc5e39cb4bd658901d/src/HLL/Grammar.nqp).
 In conjunction with the actions classes located in
 [`src/Perl6/Actions.nqp`](https://github.com/rakudo/rakudo/blob/04af57c3b3d32353e36614de53396d2b4a08b7be/src/Perl6/Actions.nqp),
-figure what the code is doing and hopefully find where the problem is located.
+follow the code to figure out what it is doing and hopefully find where the problem is located.

 Fix it.
 Test it.
 Ship it.